 Associated Deity: Carnonos.
 He is called upon to guide us during this time of change.

-Samantos “Summer’s End” – Sam(os) meaning “summer”, Antos (boundary, limit).
+Samantos (or) Centugiamos “Summer’s End” – Sam(os) meaning “summer”, Antos (boundary, limit).
 I picked this at the suggestion of Tom Schultze, as it has a smooth sound to it and conveys the needed point.
 This falls around 1 Giamonios normally, otherwise 1 Cutios or 1 Rantaranos.
 Regardless, this is two fist quarter moons before the winter solstice.

 This is the end of summer, the beginning of winter.
 Time and the days are going dark, like a descent into Dubnos.
 So we turn to the Underworld for guidance.